FoldingAtHome/containers/fah-gpu/README.md

 CUDA 9.2 is used as a base for greater compatibility - for the details, see:
 [CUDA Compatibility](https://docs.nvidia.com/deploy/cuda-compatibility/index.html)

+This document uses Docker as the example runtime but others are also supported.
+Read the [Other Runtimes](#other-runtimes) section for Singularity and other runtimes.

 ### Operating the Folding@home Container

 Each of these is explained in more detail below, but they are included here